eProsima/Fast-DDS-docs/docs/advanced.rst

 **********

 *eProsima Fast RTPS* implements an architecture of pluggable transports.
-Current version implements five transports: UDPv4, UDPv6, TCPv4, TCPv6 and SHM.
+Current version implements five transports: UDPv4, UDPv6, TCPv4, TCPv6 and SHM (shared memory).
-By default, when a :class:`Participant` is created, two built-in transports are configured SHM and UDPv4.
-SHM transport will be used for all communications between participants in the same machine, and UDPv4 for external communications.
+By default, when a :class:`Participant` is created, two built-in transports are configured:

+* SHM transport will be used for all communications between participants in the same machine.
+* UDPv4 will be used for inter machine communications.
 You can add custom transports using the attribute ``rtps.userTransports``.

 +-----------------------------------------------------+